 Cold hardiness is moderate

 Heat tolerance is low

 Country of origin - United Kingdom

-Current status - cultivated (actual)
+Current status - modern or widely used

 The berries are collected with a brush and have a round or elongated shape.
 Fruit color is black, glossy.
 The average weight of one berry is 8 g.
 Sometimes there are large fruits of 10-15 g.
 Fruits are medium-dense, but have firm surface.
 Drupelets are large with small seeds.
 The taste of the berries is sweet, the aroma is felt.
 The yield from one bush is about 12-15 kg.
 The ripening season is relatively early.
 Mass fruiting begins until mid July.